PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit every `_repair_rank4_channelwise_broadcast_constants_to_runtime_layout()` occurrence and its result schema, then isolate the very-late raw call directly after the guarded layout-Transpose result.
-Any new observation point must preserve the nested/fallback/final occurrences, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should audit the immediate very-late `_reconcile_static_tensor_shapes()` call and all preceding mutation evidence before changing or guarding it.
+In particular, the adjacent layout-Transpose result omits prune-only mutation, so the broadcast counter alone is insufficient for scan elision.
+Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.